-Malachi’s message was not popular in his day neither is it heeded in our time.
+Malachi’s message was not popular in his day and neither is it heeded in our time.
 I wish I had preached on Malachi when I was active.
 We have gone soft on sin and hard on God and that is the direct opposite of the oracle Malachi had to deliver.
 The prophet’s name itself means “my messenger” or “my mouthpiece.”
-The Lord wants mouthpieces and not explainers, interpreters, translators and others.
-He wants us to read His Word and draw our own conclusions.
+The Lord wants mouthpieces and not explainers, interpreters, translators, and others.
+God wants us to read His Word and draw our own conclusions.
 This journey is one that everyone must take alone.

 What bothered the Lord about His people?
 They were no longer living like God’s chosen people.
 They had developed the idea that they were loved by God, in spite of what they had become.
 Conveniently, they pointed at Esau’s descendants as being subjects of hatred.
 In reality, Jacob’s children with blemished sacrifices and disloyalty to God outdid Esau’s children.
 It is God that accused the priests of falsifying His message and the chosen people of robbing Him of His portion of their prosperity.
 Particularly, men who were deserting their wives and families were distasteful to God (Malachi 2:16).